coveo/source.coveo.com/_posts/2018-12-05-coveo-for-sitecore-5-product-manager-blog.md

 Coveo for Sitecore 5 is now publicly available.
 Two years have passed since the release of the version 4, which paved the way for Coveo Cloud.

-The cloud adoption allowed Coveo users to quickly deploy their Coveo solutions and gave access to powerful features such as Usage Analytics, Machine Learning and cloud connectors.
+The Cloud adoption allowed Coveo users to quickly deploy their Coveo solutions and gave users access to powerful features such as Usage Analytics, Machine Learning, and cloud connectors.

 Now that Coveo for Sitecore is fully connected to Coveo Cloud and managing an infrastructure is no longer a worry, we decided to focus on the integration into the Sitecore technology stack.
 The goal is to make every project faster and easier to deploy, so that you can spend more time building the cloud relevance engine you want, and less time in configuring the index and search interface underneath.
 <!-- more -->